irmen/Pyro4/docs/source/config.rst

 DETAILED_TRACEBACK      bool    False          Enable to get detailed exception tracebacks (including the value of local variables per stack frame)
 DOTTEDNAMES             bool    False          Server side only: Enable to support object traversal using dotted names (a.b.c.d)
-HMAC_KEY                bytes   None           Shared secret key to sign all communication messages HOST                    str     "localhost"    Hostname where Pyro daemons will bind on NS_HOST                 str     *equal to      Hostname where the name server is supposed to be found
+HMAC_KEY                bytes   None           Shared secret key to sign all communication messages HOST                    str     localhost      Hostname where Pyro daemons will bind on NS_HOST                 str     *equal to      Hostname where the name server is supposed to be found
                                 HOST*
 NS_PORT                 int     9090           TCP port of the name server